 Minimum Wages

 Employees are entitled to a minimum amount of pay per hour depending on the nature of work performed.
-The following table compares the increases in minimum wage over the last few years.

 There are also maximum amounts chargeable to employees for accommodations and meals when these are taken into account to establish minimum wage.